 All of my garland ideas can be found on this website HERE.
 I hope you will enjoy them and will get inspired to make your own!

-You can PIN this crochet graduation garland idea to your Pinterest Board for later HERE.
+You can PIN this crochet graduation garland idea to your Pinterest boards HERE or PIN the image below.

 Materials I used: